10 Helpful Tips for Entrepreneurs on Successfully Starting a Staffing Agency

 7. Calculate Payroll Expenses

-Staffing agencies usually pay their employees weekly or bi-weekly, while they get paid by clients once every one to two months.
+Staffing agencies usually pay their temps weekly or bi-weekly, while they get paid by clients 30 to 60 days after the client has received an invoice.
 This leaves a large discrepancy in expenses and income.

 In the grand scheme of things, payroll expenses are the least of our worries.
-Don’t play games with withholding or forwarding taxes.
+Don’t play games with not paying payroll taxes.
+Payroll funding can also help by advancing you funds on your unpaid invoices.

 8. Don’t Discount Social Media Marketing

-Social media helps you promote your agency while also scouting for candidates.
-Twitter, LinkedIn, and Facebook are hot spots for finding serious job hunters.
+Social media helps you promote your staffing agency while also scouting for employees and clients.
+Twitter, LinkedIn, and Facebook are hot spots for finding people who are looking for jobs.

 With over 2.4 billion social media users worldwide, there’s no better place to network than on social media.
-Share useful content with clients and candidates to help formulate long-lasting partnerships.
+Share useful content with clients and employees to help formulate long-lasting partnerships.

 Start by determining the types of systems you need and what information you want to track.